Onyx

 Option B — Auto-provision: Enable the auto-provision toggle on the service key (Step 1).
 New users are created automatically on their first query.

-Auto-provisioned users receive a viewer role and the default scope only.
+Auto-provisioned users receive a no_access role and the default scope only.
+They cannot log into the CoreCube admin console.
 Adjust their scope and role in CoreCube admin after provisioning if needed.

 Step 5 — Assign knowledge scopes